user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 - 3 main docker concepts:
   1. __Images__: A packaged version of your application.
       - Includes the filesystem and other metadata such as executable paths.
-  2. __Registries__: A repo for storeing and sharing images.
+  2. __Registries__: A repo for storing and sharing images.
   3. __Containers__: Docker containers are just linux containers created from docker images.
 Linux containers, as we've discussed, are processes that are isolated by namespace and resource-constrained with cgroups.

 #### Buiding, Distributing and Running a Docker Image